nghianguyentek/english/vocabulary/p/push-v.md

 ## to use your hands, arms, or body in order to make somebody/something move forward or away from you; to move part of your body into particular position (đẩy; xô)

+- push at something
+- push somebody/something
 - Push an element onto the top of the stack.
+- Push ourselves beyond the levels of comfort and habit.